hashicorp/consul/website/source/docs/agent/dns.html.md

 and doesn't support tags.
 This DNS interface will be expanded over time.
 If you need more complex behavior, please use the [catalog API](/api/catalog.html).

+### Agent Query Lookup

+The agent query is designed to return IP information about the local Consul agent.
+The IP information returned is the DNS answer for the local node name.
+This does in fact send a DNS query from the local instance to the Consul Server Quorum.
+The result is the IP information that any other service would receive for the local Consul agent (this is most commonly the IPv4 bind address).
+The only valid agent lookup is `agent.consul`.
+If anything other than that is received an SOA record is returned.

 ### UDP Based DNS Queries